Vesicle (biology and chemistry): Other types

 Gas vesicles are used by archaea, bacteria and planktonic microorganisms, possibly to control vertical migration by regulating the gas content and thereby buoyancy, or possibly to position the cell for maximum solar light harvesting.
 These vesicles are typically lemon-shaped or cylindrical tubes made out of protein; their diameter determines the strength of the vesicle with larger ones being weaker.
 The diameter of the vesicle also affects its volume and how efficiently it can provide buoyancy.
 In cyanobacteria, natural selection has worked to create vesicles that are at the maximum diameter possible while still being structurally stable.
 The protein skin is permeable to gases but not water, keeping the vesicles from flooding.

 Matrix vesicles are located within the extracellular space, or matrix.
 Using electron microscopy, they were discovered independently in 1967 by H. Clarke Anderson and Ermanno Bonucci.
 These cell-derived vesicles are specialized to initiate biomineralisation of the matrix in a variety of tissues, including bone, cartilage and dentin.
 During normal calcification, a major influx of calcium and phosphate ions into the cells accompanies cellular apoptosis (genetically determined self-destruction) and matrix vesicle formation.
 Calcium-loading also leads to formation of phosphatidylserine:calcium:phosphate complexes in the plasma membrane mediated in part by a protein called annexins.
 Matrix vesicles bud from the plasma membrane at sites of interaction with the extracellular matrix.
 Thus, matrix vesicles convey to the extracellular matrix calcium, phosphate, lipids and the annexins which act to nucleate mineral formation.
 These processes are precisely coordinated to bring about, at the proper place and time, mineralization of the tissue's matrix unless the Golgi are non-existent.

 Multivesicular body, or MVB, is a membrane-bound vesicle containing a number of smaller vesicles.

 Formation and transport

 Some vesicles are made when part of the membrane pinches off the endoplasmic reticulum or the Golgi complex.
-Others are made when an object outside of the cell is surrounded by the cell membrane.
+Others are made when an object outside the cell is surrounded by the cell membrane.